bitcoinwords/bitcoinwords.github.io/_pages/fud.md

 ---

 # How to use this page
 This page is intended to be a place you can reference when you encounter FUD online and IRL.
+H/T to [Inner-Smile](https://www.inner-smile.com/bitcoin-fud.phtml)

 # Bitcoin is controlled by miners